-Contact center agent training might take a lot of effort and time, but preparing your agents properly for daily interaction with your clients can make all the difference.
+Training agents in a contact center may take a lot of time and effort but preparing your agents properly for daily interaction with clients and prospects is critical.
 After all, a contact center is usually the only department that has regular, direct contact with prospects and customers.
 As a result, they tend to form their impressions of companies based on interactions with agents.

 1) Begin with the End Goal in Mind